Syndicate Raj

-Syndicate Raj is an organized form of running corrupt extortion rackets, mostly in the manufacturing and construction sectors, that became prevalent in late 2000s in West Bengal.
+Syndicate Raj (Syndicate Regime) is an organized form of running corrupt extortion rackets, mostly in the manufacturing and construction sectors, that became prevalent in late 2000s in West Bengal.
 A small group of people, known as syndicates, started controlling any large monetary transactions including selling of land, construction of buildings, buying of material goods.
 These people, often connected to the ruling political party, demand a share of any large transaction happening in an area.

 These practices mostly happen in the construction business, but have recently spread to most sphere of life including building individual residential houses.
 Corrupt groups often also force builders and consumers to buy from a particular vendor, connected to the same groups and political party officials.
 Sometimes, this leads to supply of inferior quality materials at a premium price.
 The Kolkata flyover collapse has been also linked to low quality raw materials supplied by such syndicates.
 The Narada sting operation exposes close links of syndicates to the top party officials of AITC, showing party leaders taking large sums of money from an unknown businessman.